True Love Knot – What Does It Symbolize?

 Knots also featured commonly in ancient art and sculpture, often portrayed in ancient Greek jewelry, Egyptian sculptures, and Celtic decorative items.

-What is the True Love Knot?
+What is the True Lover’s Knot?

-A true love knot is made of two overhand knots tied in opposite directions to each other, resulting in an interlinking of the two.
+While there are many variations to love knots, a true love knot is made of two overhand knots tied in opposite directions to each other, resulting in an interlinking of the two.

 Overhand knots are one of the most fundamental types of knots, typically used as the basis for more complex knots.